 The Average Cost of CollegeNovember 18, 2019

-When it comes to shopping, many of us have champagne taste and a beer budget.
-We shop with our eyes and our hearts before taking a peek at the price tag.
+When it comes to shopping, many of us shop with our eyes and our hearts before taking a peek at the price tag.
 The process of selecting a college is no different.
 We make decisions based on location, athletic teams, available programs of study, greek life, or even where our friends apply.
-Unfortunately, for many people, the cost of college lives at the bottom of the checklist, despite being a vital factor to consider.
+For many people, the cost of college lives at the bottom of the checklist, despite being a vital factor to consider.

-Without question, college is expensive, and very few people are talented enough to get an athletic or academic scholarship to completely or partially cover the cost of education.
+Without question, college is expensive, and few people are able to get an athletic or academic scholarship to completely or partially cover the cost of education.
 An even smaller number of people are able to pay for a degree out-of-pocket.
 That leaves the majority of college students and their families to rely on loans to pay the bills.

 Further complicating matters, a lot goes into the cost of college, including your residency status, level of degree you seek (bachelor’s, master’s, or doctoral), where you live (on-campus, alone, or with a house full of roommates), and even how much you eat or how you commute to campus.